frtu/governance-toolbox/ext-avro/README.md

-# Maven artefact generator
+# Avro artefact generator

-Note : The artecfacts below all rely on [base-pom](https://search.maven.org/artifact/com.github.frtu.archetype/base-pom/0.3.4/pom) that helps to normalize all the libraries CVE fixes and version upgrades.
+Note : The artecfacts below all rely on [base-pom](https://search.maven.org/artifact/com.github.frtu.archetype/base-pom/1.1.0/pom) that helps to normalize all the libraries CVE fixes and version upgrades.

 Feel free to inline some of the dependencies or all dependencies & remove it.